herzbube/libsgfcplusplus/doc/Build.md

 The following things will be installed:

 - Subfolder `lib`: A shared library and a static library.
-- Subfolder `include`: The library's public header files.
+- Subfolder `include/libsgfcplusplus`: The library's public header files.
 - Subfolder `Frameworks`: A shared library framework and a static library framework.

 ## How to generate and install the API documentation